speedie-de/dwm/README.md

 #### Extras (These will only work if your keyboard has special multimedia buttons)

 - Mute button       | Mutes your audio
-- + Volume button   | Increases your volume
+- Up Volume button  | Increases your volume
-- - Volume button   | Decreases your volume
+- Down Volume button| Decreases your volume
 - Stop button       | Stops your defined music player
 - Browser button    | Opens your defined web browser
 - Power button      | Ask if you wanna shut down, restart or lock your computer.